Lock-free Asynchronously Distributed Linked Lists

 \subsection{Implementation}

-We implemented DiLi in C++11 in the Ubuntu 24.04.1 LTS operating system and utilized Google's RPC framework (gRPC) v1.66 \cite{gRPC}.
-The RPC requests are processed asynchronously based on thread availability, while the requester of any RPC synchronously waits for a response.
-The only situation a requester instead requests asynchronously is to send replication of updates whose responses are processed as asynchronous callbacks by a separate group of threads.
+We implemented DiLi in C++20 in the Ubuntu 24.04.1 LTS operating system, utilized gRPC v1.72 \cite{gRPC} for client-server and ZeroMQ \cite{zmq} for server-server communications.
 Each machine that serves DiLi is assigned an initial key range to serve the list, chosen naively by a range partitioning on the key range of the list.
-We also implement a naive load balancer that utilizes the Split, Move, and Switch algorithms.
-The load balancer is a separate thread spawned in each machine to repeatedly traverse through all sublists held by the machine and to find sublists that are bigger than a threshold of 125 in size, and to use Split roughly in the middle to create smaller sublists for quicker traversal.
-Additionally, a rough size of the list is measured by taking the individual sum of the sublist sizes and exchanged between machines to make a load balancing decision.
-A decision to move is made when a machine holds more than 110\% of its assigned load, and invokes Move on one of its sublists to a machine with the least load.
-In this way, the Split invocations control the amount of linear traversal on the sublist for client operations, and the Move invocations roughly balance the number of items present in each machine.
-Using the same gRPC framework, we also implemented the standard lock-free skip list \cite{FraserDissertation} in C++, and the Harris Linked list for comparison.
-All implementations can be found in this \textbf{anonymized repository \cite{gitRepo}}.
+As applicable to the experiment, dynamic re-partitioning is performed using $\Split$ and $\Move$, to improve performance.
+The load balancer is a separate thread spawned in each machine that competes with threads performing the list operations (that also use the same set of server cores).
+It repeatedly traverses through all sublists held by the machine to split large sublists roughly in the middle, for quicker traversals.
+Using the same RPC framework, we also implemented the Java standard lock-free skip list \cite{FraserDissertation} in C++20.

+We have also implemented a variation, where the linked list is packaged as a `library' that can be operated concurrently by multiple threads with no network communication overhead.
+The purpose of this experiment is to illustrate that while DiLi is designed to distribute a list across multiple machines, it provides a performance comparable to a skip list when restricted to a single machine.